Australian-Text-Analytics-Platform/geolocation-tools-workshop/README.md

-# geolocation-tools-workshop
+# Geolocation Tools Workshop

 _Tools for geolocation analysis of textual data with related workshop notebook_

 This repository relates to a workshop that was presented at the 2022 ASA National Annual Conference for the Australian Society of Archivists (ASA) on 20 Oct 2022.
-The workshop related to how to use software to recognise placenames in historical documents and then use online gazetteers to determine what known locations the placenames correspond to, and gather related geolocation data like coordinates.
+The workshop taught how to use software to recognise placenames in historical documents and then use online gazetteers to determine what known locations the placenames correspond to, and gather related geolocation data like coordinates.

 This site provides a combination of slides and Jupytr notebooks, along with audio presentations and explanations.